-At those cemeteries without a formal policy, we advise volunteers not to place a wreath on the headstones of those graves marked with the Star of David out of respect for Jewish custom, which is not to place living flowers, wreaths or laurels on grave sites.
-We ask volunteers to pause and pay their respects, including saying these names out loud to ensure they are remembered.
-The exception is when families of the deceased request a wreath, and their wishes are honored.
-We also ask volunteers not to remove wreaths on headstones marked with the Star of David, as a family member or loved one may have placed them there.
+Unless otherwise advised by cemetery leadership, WAA advises volunteers not to place a wreath on the headstones of those graves marked with the Star of David out of respect for Jewish custom, which is not to place living flowers, wreaths or laurels on grave sites.
+We ask volunteers to pause and pay their respects, including saying these servicemembers’ names out loud to ensure they are remembered.
+There are exceptions, as many families of those servicemembers of the Jewish faith do request a veteran’s wreath be placed.
+In these cases, their wishes will be honored.
+We also ask volunteers not to remove veterans’ wreaths on headstones marked with the Star of David, as a family member or loved one may have placed them there on their own.

-Or goal as an organization is to use this dialogue to share and Teach younger generations about the diversity of our American heritage and the freedoms for which so much was sacrificed."
+Our goal as an organization is to use this dialogue to help educate the public about the diversity of our American heritage and the freedoms for which so much was sacrificed, while being respectful of religious beliefs and customs.

 Was this article helpful?